 There are hundreds of thousands of people in Britain happily in DMPs – and they wouldn’t be happy if creditors kept ringing them.

-Will my DMP be approved by my creditors?
+My DMP payments is low – will it be approved by my creditors?

 A DMP can’t be vetoed by one or two creditors, there isn’t a formal vote on it.